lsblakk/pystar/docs/webapp.rst

     git add -A

-And use ''git commit'' to ''commit'' those files:
+And use ``git commit`` to ``commit`` those files:

 .. code-block:: bash

     git commit -m "Initial commit of django app project from the PyStar workshop"

-Finally, connect the remote github repo to your local one, and use ''git push'' to push those up to your Github repository:
+Finally, connect the remote github repo to your local one, and use ``git push`` to push those up to your Github repository:

 .. code-block:: bash

     git remote add origin git@github.com:username/myproject.git
     git push origin master

 Go to your Github account.
-Find the ''myproject'' repository.
+Find the ``myproject`` repository.
 Do you see your files?

 If so, proceed!

 Enough databases for now
 -----------------------------------------

-In the next section of the tutorial, you'll write ''views'' that let other people look at your polls.
+In the next section of the tutorial, you'll write ``views`` that let other people look at your polls.

 Part 3: Letting the (local) world see your polls, with views
 ===================================================================

 We have all these polls in our database.
-However, no one can see them, because we never made any web pages that ''render'' the polls into HTML.
+However, no one can see them, because we never made any web pages that ``render`` the polls into HTML.

 Let's change that with Django views.